-5.1.3 This chapter therefore gives guidance on the following: The meaning of CDD measures (5.1.5 - 5.1.14) Timing of, and non-compliance with, CDD measures (5.2.1 - 5.2.13) Application of CDD measures (section 5.3) Simplified due diligence (section 5.4) Enhanced due diligence (section 5.5) Reliance on third parties and multipartite relationships (section 5.6) Monitoring customer activity (section 5.7) Directions under the Counter-Terrorism Act 2008 (section 5.8) Regulation 7(3)(a) and 8(3) 5.1.4 Firms must determine the extent of their CDD measures and ongoing monitoring on a risk-sensitive basis, depending on the type of customer, business relationship, product or transaction.
-They must be able to demonstrate to their supervisory authority that the extent of their CDD measures and monitoring is appropriate in view of the risks of money laundering and terrorist financing.
-What is customer due di iligence?
+What is customer due diligence?

 Regulation 5(1) 5.1.5 The CDD measures that must be carried out involve: (a) identifying the customer, and verifying his identity (see paragraphs 5.3.2ff); (b) identifying the beneficial owner, where relevant, and verifying his identity (see paragraphs 5.3.8ff); and (c) obtaining information on the purpose and intended nature of the business relationship (see paragraphs 5.3.21ff).
 Regulation 5(b) 5.1.6 Where the customer is a legal person (such as a company) or a legal arrangement (such as a trust), part of the obligation on firms to identify any beneficial owner of the customer means firms taking measures to understand the ownership and control structure of the customer.
 5.1.7 Working out who is a beneficial owner may not be a straightforward matter.
 Different rules apply to different forms of entity (see paragraphs 5.3.8ff).
-Regulations 13 and 14 5.1.8 For some particular customers, products or transactions, simplified due diligence (SDD) may be applied; in the case of higher risk situations, and specifically in relation to customers who are not physically present when their identities are verified, correspondent banking and PEPs, enhanced due diligence (EDD) measures must be applied on a risk sensitive basis.
-For guidance on applying SDD see section 5.4 guidance on applying EDD see section 5.5 What is ongoing monito oring?
+Regulations 13 and 14 5.1.8 For some particular customers, products or transactions, simplified d diligence (SDD) may be applied; in the case of higher risk situation and specifically in relation to customers who are not physically prese when their identities are verified, correspondent banking and PEH enhanced due diligence (EDD) measures must be applied on a ri sensitive basis.
+For guidance on applying SDD see section 5.4 guidance on applying EDD see section 5.5

+What is ongoing monitoring?

 Regulation 8 5.1.9 Firms must conduct ongoing monitoring of the business relationship with their customers (see paragraphs 5.7.1ff).
 This is a separate, but related, obligation from the requirement to apply CDD measures.